3D projection: Perspective projection

-Perspective projection or perspective transformation is a nonlinear projection where three dimensional objects are projected on a picture plane.
+Perspective projection or perspective transformation is a projection where three-dimensional objects are projected on a picture plane.
 This has the effect that distant objects appear smaller than nearer objects.

 It also means that lines which are parallel in nature (that is, meet at the point at infinity) appear to intersect in the projected image.
 For example, if railways are pictured with perspective projection, they appear to converge towards a single point, called the vanishing point.
-Photographic lenses and the human eye work in the same way, therefore perspective projection looks most realistic.
+Photographic lenses and the human eye work in the same way, therefore the perspective projection looks the most realistic.
 Perspective projection is usually categorized into one-point, two-point and three-point perspective, depending on the orientation of the projection plane towards the axes of the depicted object.

 Graphical projection methods rely on the duality between lines and points, whereby two straight lines determine a point while two points determine a straight line.
-The orthogonal projection of the eye point onto the picture plane is called the principal vanishing point (P.P. in the scheme on the left, from the Italian term punto principale, coined during the renaissance).
+The orthogonal projection of the eye point onto the picture plane is called the principal vanishing point (P.P. in the scheme on the right, from the Italian term punto principale, coined during the renaissance).

 Two relevant points of a line are: